sunil-fm/FusePyStarter/{{cookiecutter.project_slug}}/README.rst

 - **Productivity:** Environment management and logging setup included for scalable projects.
 - **Quality:** Built-in testing and code coverage ensure reliability and maintainability.

-With PyFoundry, starting your Python project is no longer a hurdle but a streamlined experience that scales from simple scripts to complex AI engineering workflows.
+With {{ cookiecutter.project_slug }}, starting your Python project is no longer a hurdle but a streamlined experience that scales from simple scripts to complex AI engineering workflows.

 Repository Links
 -------------------